-Associate Professor, Chair Environments Track, and Director of Learning Environments Lab
+Nierenberg Associate Professor of Design, Chair Environments Track, and Director of Learning Environments Lab

-Peter Scupelli is an Associate Professor in Design, Chair of the Environments track, and Director of the Learning Environments Lab.
+Peter Scupelli is the Nierenberg Associate Professor of Design, Chair of the Environments track, and Director of the Learning Environments Lab.
 Peter’s current research focus is on learning environments.

-Peter's teaching and research focus on two fundamental topics necessary to bring aspects of Transition Design to the widespread design practice: aligning short term and long term time horizons to design practice, and embedding values into design processes.
+Peter's teaching and research focus on two fundamental topics necessary to bring aspects of Transition Design to design practice: aligning short term design action and long term vision goals and embedding values into design processes.
 In Dexign Futures students learn to combine Design Thinking with Futures Thinking to align short and long term time horizons.
-In Design Ethos and Action he teaches how to embed values such as gender equality and sustainability into everyday live, organizations, and redirective design practice.
+In Design Ethos and Action he teaches how to embed values such as gender equality and sustainability into everyday life, organizations, and redirect design practice towards sustainment.

 Peter's training and career path link architecture, interaction design, and human-computer interaction research.
 He completed his Ph.D. at the Human-Computer Interaction Institute in the School of Computer Science at Carnegie Mellon University.
 His dissertation focused on how the architecture of the built environment around large schedule displays and nursing control desks support coordination services in surgical suites.